BryceCanyonCounty/bcc-ranch/README.md

 - bcc-utils
 - VORP Character
 - Menuapi
+- bcc-minigames

 # Features
 - Admin locked command to create ranches!
-- Configurable chores to increase your ranches condition!
+- Configurable chores with minigames to increase your ranches condition!
 - Own 4 types of animals!
 - Sell your animals with pay changing based on thier condition!
 - Herd your animals around to increase thier condition the amount it increase changes based on the ranches condition!